diegoislasm/Store-sales-prediction/README.md

 ## Limitations

-- The oldest sales data available was from October 2020.
+- The oldest sales data available was from October 2020, having only 4 years of data for training.